 Vacationers and locals alike seek to enhance their Las Vegas experience with recreational drugs, but few realize that possession of a controlled substance is a serious offense and can result in substantial criminal penalties.
-Read below the learn about this charge.
+Read below to learn about this charge.

 In simple terms, controlled substances are drugs which are either completely illegal to possess or are illegal to possess without a valid prescription.
-These include all of the well known "street drugs" such as heroin, methamphetamine, marijuana, cocaine, ecstasy, LSD, and many others, as well as prescription drugs like Xanax, OxyContin, Adderall, and many others.
+These include all of the well-known "street drugs" such as heroin, methamphetamine, marijuana, cocaine, ecstasy, LSD, and many others, as well as prescription drugs like Xanax, OxyContin, Adderall, and many others.
 Controlled substances may be narcotics, depressants, stimulants, anabolic steroids or hallucinogens.